Constructive proofs for the standard translation of many-sorted to unsorted predicate logic: Preliminaries

 \section{Preliminaries}

 We introduce both the single- and many-sorted logics and the standard translation between them.
-Our notion of many-sorted logic is slightly more general than usual, ensuring that our results cover the standard applications.
+Our notion of many-sorted logic is slightly more general than usual.
 In particular, we allow both relation and function symbols that admit different combinations of sorts in their argument places.
 We also consider two notions of equality: a strict one, where only terms of the same sort can be compared, and a liberal one, where terms of different sorts may be compared.
+Each of these features appears in the literature (see \cite{Gilmore1958}, \cite{GOGUEN1992217}, and \cite{ManzanoAranda2022}, respectively).

 \begin{definition} The logical signs of $\mathrm{FOL}$ are: \begin{itemize} \item a countably infinite set of variables $\mathrm{Var}:=\{x_0, x_1,\ldots\}$; \item the connectives $\land,\,\lor,\,\to,\,$ and $\bot$; \item the quantifiers $\exists$ and $\forall$; \item the equality sign $=$. \end{itemize}